MINERVA-Australis: The facility

+dome, are on a semi-circle of pads around the main observatory building.
+Mount Kent Observatory also hosts other telescopes independent of the Minerva Australis array.

 The telescopes are connected by optical fibre to a stabilised, R = 75,000 echelle spectrograph, covering the wavelengths 480 - 630nm, designed by KiwiStar Optics.
 The spectrograph uses simultaneous calibration in a separate fibre.
 Prior to 2020, the simultaneous calibration was provided by a Thorium-Argon lamp.
 Because of the wavelength range and the very low scattered light the simultaneous calibration source is now supplied by a Tungsten slit-flat lamp backlighting an iodine cell.
-This is a different approach to the normal iodine cell method that passes the starlight through an iodine cell.
+This is a different approach to the normal iodine cell method that passes the starlight through a reference cell.